 Program applicants are generally required to have a thesis-based masters’ degree.
 Applicants with course-based masters’ will be reviewed by the admissions committee with particular consideration of additional professional or research experience.
 Successful applicants must also meet all School of Graduate Studies admissions requirements.
 For further details of admissions requirements for PhD degree and for a cotutelle PhD degree, please refer to Section 2.1.2 and Section 2.1.5 of the Graduate Calendar.

 Applications are made online via the McMaster University Application site.
-Applicants are required to upload the information below as PDFs to the online application form, by the application deadline of Tuesday, 29 March 2022.
+Applicants are required to upload the information below as PDFs to the online application form.

 Please provide details of all post-secondary study you have undertaken, including current studies, even if a degree has not been awarded.